KDE/documentation-docs-kdenlive-org/user_interface/menu/markers_menu.rst

 Timeline Markers Locked
 -----------------------

-This will lock the Timeline Markers (Guides) in the Timeline so that specific actions do not move the Guides.
+This will lock the Timeline Markers (Guides) in the Timeline so that specific actions do not move the Timeline Markers.

 .. _search_marker: